 Autonomous Cars

-Trends in the development of self-driving vehicles include the development of self-driving passenger vehicles and the introduction of mobility-as-a-service (MaaS) fleet models.
-The core technologies of self-driving cars include sensing and identification, high-precision maps, vehicle positioning, decision-making control, and chassis-by-wire control.
-Sensors such as lidar, radar, and cameras are the eyes of the self-driving car.
-At the same time, algorithms are used to analyze the data collected by the sensors to identify the type and location of obstacles.
+Trends in the development of autonomous cars solutions include the advancement of self-driving passenger vehicles and the introduction of mobility-as-a-service (MaaS) fleet models.
+The core technologies behind these autonomous cars solutions include sensing and identification, high-precision mapping, vehicle positioning, decision-making control, and chassis-by-wire systems.

 In the development plan for self-driving cars, the short-term development mainly focuses on self-driving vehicles in closed fields, such as amusement park shuttle buses, to establish the basic core technical capabilities of self-driving cars.
 Mid-term development focuses on autonomous vehicles for specific fields and dedicated routes that may overlap with open fields, such as bus lanes.
 The long-term development goal is to realize the driving of autonomous vehicles in the open field.